 John Stewart's starring role in this series was arguably the most popular the character had ever been.
 It gave more spotlight and development to the character than he ever had in the comics and propelled him into the mainstream consciousness.
-To this day, some people aren't aware that there are multiple Green Lanterns and still associate John Stewart as the Green Lantern, even though comic wise, Hal Jordan is known to be the Green Lantern.
+To this day, some people aren't aware that there are multiple Green Lanterns and still associate John Stewart as the Green Lantern.

 In the Young Justice animated series, which focuses on the teenage sidekicks of the DC Universe, John Stewart appears as a member of the Justice League alongside Hal Jordan.
 Little else has been revealed about his role in this continuity, but he and Hal are presumably sector partners in the Green Lantern Corps.
 He is voiced by Kevin Michael Richardson.

 Following Robin, Aqualad, Kid Flash and Superboy's battle with Blockbuster, John Stewart arrived at the destroyed Cadmus facility carrying Batman, Green Arrow, Black Canary, and Aquaman.
 He later carried the unconscious Blockbuster away from the scene along with fellow Green Lantern, Hal Jordan.

 In the aftermath of Red Inferno and Red Torpedo's attack on the Cave, and Red Tornado's apparent betrayal, John helped restoring the Cave's systems.

 After mutated plant creatures sprouted up all over the world, John analyzed a sample for Batman, finding traces of Kobra Venom within the plants.
 John later helped fight the plants in Metropolis.